 1. Finite sample: It is that fraction of the data that can be given arbitrary values without making the estimator go bad.
 This is however, a local breakdown point.

-The asymptotic breakdown point is the limit of the finite sample breakdown point as n tends to infinity.
+2. Asymptotic: It is the limit of the finite sample as n tends to infinity.
 Greater the value of the breakdown point better is the estimator used.